 - 22.1 A student should have attended at least four terms at the University.
 The period on approved exchange programmes is included.
-Summer terms and any periods of suspension of studies are not included. - 22.2 A student will be evaluated for graduation at the conclusion of the term in which he/she may satisfy all the requirements of the Major programme concerned.
-If a student is not allowed to graduate, he/she will be re-evaluated for graduation at the end of subsequent terms.
+Summer terms, and any periods of gap year and suspension of studies are not included. - A student will be evaluated for graduation at the conclusion of the term in which he/she may satisfy all the requirements of the Major programme concerned.
+For a student approved to take double Majors, he/she will be evaluated for graduation at the conclusion of the term in which he/she may satisfy all the requirements of both Majors.
+If a student is not allowed to graduate, he/she will be re-evaluated for graduation at the end of subsequent terms. - 22.3 A student should have completed 120 or more credits of courses and fulfilled all other graduation requirements as stipulated in the curriculum of his/her Major programme.
+A student should also fulfil the requirements of the Integrated Learning Programme and Civic Engagement/Service-Learning^(Note 11).
+A student should pass the Information Technology Fluency Test^(Note 12).
+The University reserves the right to make amendments to academic programmes from time to time as approved by the Senate.
+These should be fulfilled within the maximum study period as prescribed in Regulation 13.2.